yujiri8/yujiri.xyz/theory/selflike.md

 Stack Exchange is actually the only platform I can think of where you can't upvote your own stuff.

 A similar and far worse practice on some platforms that have a view counter as well as a like counter is that *your own views count*.
-This is the case on Youtube, Twitter, and (if I remember correctly) Blogspot.
+This is the case on Youtube, Twitter, and if I remember correctly, Blogspot.
 And it about makes me want to hack them and fix it for them.